kach/nearley/.github/CONTRIBUTING.md

   without your change to detect possible bugs, and included the output in your pull request as a separate comment.
 Parsing is tricky, and innocent changes can sometimes kill performance. :-(
+* Run the code formatter with `npm run fmt`, to ensure consistent code style.
 * _Not_ introduced any new dependencies.
 Check in with a maintainer if you think you need a dependency.
 * Please don't introduce style changes either--these introduce noise which